-Columnstore indexes - overview
+Columnstore indexes - Overview

-The columnstore index is the standard for storing and querying large data warehousing fact tables.
+Columnstore indexes are the standard for storing and querying large data warehousing fact tables.
 It uses column-based data storage and query processing to achieve up to 10x query performance gains in your data warehouse over traditional row-oriented storage, and up to 10x data compression over the uncompressed data size.
 Beginning with SQL Server 2016, columnstore indexes enable operational analytics, the ability to run performant real-time analytics on a transactional workload.

 Jump to scenarios:

 - Columnstore Indexes for Data Warehousing

 - Get started with Columnstore for real time operational analytics

 A columnstore index is a technology for storing, retrieving and managing data by using a columnar data format, called a columnstore.

 Key terms and concepts

 These are key terms and concepts are associated with columnstore indexes.